Scuba Diving Destinations

 The wrecks live in front of the town.
 Sabang Wreck is actually three small wrecks scattered in the bay, sometimes diveable as a long shore dive straight off the beach.
 The Alma Jane is a steel hull at eighteen metres, beautifully overgrown after two decades in the water.

 The macro and muck diving is where Puerto Galera really separates from its competitors.
 Sinandigan Wall has the famous wall, but the macro at the top of the wall, at five to ten metres, is just as productive as anything below.
-Monkey Beach is sand and seagrass, the kind of motionless muck dive you swim slowly across for an hour and find ten new things.
-Manila Channel runs along a sandy slope with reef structure on one side and the channel itself feeding nutrients across the site, productive at both ends of the size spectrum.
+Monkey Beach is sand, stunning corals of every kind, and seagrass, with the Monkey Wreck sitting nearby for an easy add-on.
+Fantasea, on the same coastline as Monkey Beach and Sabang Point, is the kind of sand-and-patch-reef site where the same patient looking pays off.
+Manila Channel is the tech-diving site of the area, dropping into deeper sections of the channel where recreational depths do not reach.

 And then there are the secret sites.
 Every operator has a different shortlist of unpublished sand patches and rubble corners that the local divemasters built up through years of repeat looking.
 The wonderpus they found two years ago and have not stopped checking on.
+The mandarin fish couple that comes out at dusk under the same coral head, every evening, on schedule.
 The blue-ringed octopus that sits under the same coral head every Wednesday.
 Ask.
 The better operators will take you to theirs.

 Pelagic chances stack on top of all this.
-Sinandigan Wall in March holds the thresher sharks, as discussed above.
-The deeper edges of The Canyons see eagle rays and the occasional larger transient.
+The deeper edges of The Canyons see eagle rays, big schools of trevallies, and bumphead parrotfish if you are lucky.
+Cat sharks tuck into the same rock formations during the day and come out hunting at night, which makes them a known commodity for the operators who know where to look.
 The bay itself, on the right day, gets visitors from the open passage.
-Yesterday, orcas.

 Practical Notes

 Sabang is the practical base for most divers.
 Resorts and dive shops are stacked along the beach.
-Asia Divers, Atlantis Dive Resort, Action Divers and Capt’n Gregg’s are the operators with the longest local histories, and the quality of guiding is generally high.
+Asia Divers, Atlantis Dive Resort, Action Divers, Capt’n Gregg’s and Arkipelago are among the operators with the longest local histories, and the quality of guiding is generally high.
 Equipment hire is normal-priced; bring your own underwater camera if you have one.

 The route in: fly to Manila, road transfer to Batangas Pier (two and a half hours on a good day), banca crossing to Sabang (thirty to sixty minutes).
 Most resorts will arrange the door-to-door package and it makes the journey vastly easier.
 Four to five hours total is typical.